maximeraafat/3DiGAN/README.md

 Code for **3D** aware **i**mplicit **G**enerative **A**dversial **N**etwork.

-This repository extends a [lightweight](https://github.com/lucidrains/lightweight-gan) generative adversial network (GAN) to generate 2D image UV textures on top of an underlying geometry.
+This repository extends a [lightweight generative network](https://github.com/lucidrains/lightweight-gan) to learn a distribution of 2D image UV textures wrapped on an underlying geometry.
 Given a mesh prior, the generator synthesises UV appearance textures which are then rendered on top of the geometry.
 Colored points are sampled from the mesh and displaced along the mesh normal according to the last UV texture channel, which operates as a displacement map.

 As stated above, this code builds on top of an implementation by GitHub user [lucidrains](https://github.com/lucidrains).
 The mentioned code license is provided in the below toggle.